The Fry Foundation

 How does The Fry Foundation spend its money?

 The Fry Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The Fry Foundation tax-deductible?